Eryux/ygofm-assist-ui/README.md

 ### Prerequisites

-Before doing anything be sure to have Node.js installed on your computer.
+Before doing anything make sure to have Node.js installed on your computer.
 For more information about nodejs visit the [official website](https://nodejs.org/en/).

 Then update your node packet manager to the latest version using `npm install npm@latest -g`.

 ### Setup

-By default, card visuals are not included because they are not compatible with the open source license.
+By default, card visuals are not included as they are not compatible with the open source license.
 If you want to include them in your instance, you can [download them here](https://ygofm.bark.tf/cards.zip).

 - Clone the repository locally on your computer or download and un-zip the last version of it on your computer.

 - Open a terminal at the root of the project folder and install npm packages with the command `npm install`.

-- (optional) If you have downloaded card visuals, extract the archive inside `src/assets` folder to include it in your project instance.
+- (optional) If you have downloaded card visuals, extract the archive inside `public` folder to include it in your project instance.

 ### Run